 I would encourage anyone to take up drawing, or art in general!
 As kids, we used to just grab a crayon and create a picture from our imagination but as adults, we often lose that ability.
 Like any skill you need to practice in order to improve so I’d suggest getting a sketchbook and experimenting without being too critical of yourself.
 There are loads of YouTube tutorials out there for drawing people or animals.
 For inspiration, I love watching Sky Portrait Artist of the Year; you get to see different artists creating portraits of the same sitter and their interpretations are always so diverse.
 I’ve also participated in a few online life drawing classes via Zoom which have been fun and a great way to loosen up and practise speed drawing.

-What are the plans for Charlotte Beare Portraits in 2021?
+What are the plans for Charlotte Beare Portraits?

 Well, I’m working on a few commissions at the moment; I currently have a little girl, a horse and a cat in the pipeline.
 This year feels like an adventure really — I’m not sure what’s in store which is exciting!
 From a personal point of view, I want to push myself and grow as an artist; for example, drawing from life is a different ball game to working from photos and a skill in itself which I’d like to improve on.
 I’d also love to do some more painting and experiment with colour.